Choose a Trusted Tyler Divorce Attorney

 In Texas the jury in a divorce may decide conservatorship regarding the children, which parent may determine the residence of the child, and whether the child’s residence will be restricted to a certain geographical area.
 Regarding property in a divorce a jury may decide whether property is separate or community property, the value of the property, whether a spouse is entitled to a reimbursement claim and the validity and enforceability of premarital agreements.
 A jury may also decide whether parties are common-law married, if one party is at fault for the divorce based on one of the fault grounds, whether an annulment should be granted and whether one party should pay the other parties attorney fees.
 Jury trials are typically more expensive and more time consuming than a trial by the Judge.
 Most divorces are tried in front of a Judge, however there are exceptions where a case may be more suited for a jury trial.

 A trial in front of a judge is usually quicker and more cost effective than a jury trial.
 The judge will hear evidence and arguments from both sides.
 After both parties have had an opportunity to present their case the judge will make a ruling.
-A competent Divorce Lawyer can give you guidance on if your case should be in front of a judge or a jury.
+A competent Tyler Divorce Attorney can give you guidance on if your case should be in front of a judge or a jury.

 When To Hire A Local Tyler Divorce Attorney